RaiyanRizwan/HyperCubeSubgraphPath/README.md

 Added subgraph function to Graph class that randomly eliminates the given number of edges from the graph, notably making clever use of the iterator-nature of for loops.
 Pleased to see that DFS and all other functionality still works as intended.

 ## DFS for Random Subgraph Update
 The old DFS function (who's algo has been copy-pasted below and replaced above) didn't quite work in the more complex cases of the random subgraph update.
-In particular, the implementation of DFS backtracking after exhaustively searching a route wasn't up to par.
-The introduction of intermediate island nodes and non-hamming cycles within the cube were key realizations in updating the function, which now uses a blacklist system to reroute until all possible routes are either blacklisted or recently visited (at which point no path exists) or the target node is reached.
-Note: the new algo is still not recursive.
+In particular, the implementation of DFS backtracking after exhaustively searching a route wasn't working.
+Acknowledging the introduction of intermediate island nodes and non-hamming cycles within the cube were key realizations in updating the function, which now uses a blacklist system to reroute until all possible routes are either blacklisted or recently visited (at which point no path exists) or the target node is reached.
+Note: the new algo is described above in the DFS algo section, and is still not recursive.

 Old pseudocode for DFS:
 1. If the end_goal_node is within the neighbors list of the start_node, return that path.